Is there financial support to help with the costs of child-care while I’m working?

 Parental tax credit is part of the Working for Families package, and you can either receive parental tax credit or paid parental leave, but not both.
-You can get up to $150 per week for the first eight weeks (56 days) after your baby is born, and the amount you get depends on your income, and the number of days your baby was in your care during its first eight weeks.
+You can get up to $220 per week for the first ten weeks (70 days) after your baby is born (or adopted, if the adoption took place within ten weeks of its birth), and the amount you get will depend on your income and the number of days your baby was in your care during its first ten weeks.
 Parental tax credits are also available to people adopting a baby.

 You can use the Inland Revenue’s calculator to help you work out how much you are entitled to.
-You can apply online or by completing a Working for Families Tax Credits registration (FS1) form.
+You can apply online or by completing a printed form.
+You can download a Working for Families Tax Credits registration pack which has the forms and guidance.
 Also see our answer to the next question.

 How much you can get will depend on your circumstances.
-To find out more, contact WINZ on 0800 559 009 or visit the Work and Income website.
+To find out more, contact Work and Income or visit the Work and Income website.

 You can contact your local Citizens Advice Bureau for information or assistance with your application.